coffeeflash/tobisyurt/_posts/2022-06-12-part-1,-comments-app:-overview.md

 This app will provide an API and an exemplary integration to provide a comments section to a simple static website.
 I developed it for two jekyll blogs, but it is easily integrated in any blog.

 The cool thing about this app is, that users do not need to register to any services.
-They can just post comments.
+They can just post comments and they decide their selves how anonymous they want be by choosing their username.
 For security reasons I implemented some protection in form of hash quizes (similar to the proof of work concept with bitcoin) and simple ip blocking on certain condtions.
 More on that later ...